Jyst7/CustomSwerve/JOURNAL.md

 I am now starting the coding section because I am procrastinating on fixing the bom.
 I don't really know what I am doing too much but I am planning to switch from a pi pico to a esp32 devkit of some sort prob s3 if there is a good deal so i can use bluetooth.
 I dont really know too much so i spent around 1 or 2 hours watching videos on the idea of how to code swerve drive and i think i am starting to get the hang of it and then I just need to put it into code.
 Currently deciding between python and c++ i like c++ more but idk how that will work with the esp32.

 it is currently 3 am for me but I want to keep this goin so i will. most swerve drives have 4 wheels and mine has 3 i know it wont simplify the code but if I am lucky it shouldn't make it any harder than it already is going to be. finally got the bom done, was not worth the procrastination but when is it ever(I say that knowing I would do it again in a heaertbeat) i got sumerschool sleepy time then.

+# July 2nd: redesign time

+Welp I assumed it would come to this, i got to redesign a lot of it because the encoder is in a dumb spot and I just couldnt figure out how to do it.
+This saved me a lot of trouble though because of one of my friends that is a lot smarter than me but he gave me an idea based off of a design he used which is a co axial shaft for the centre so that you can still do the encoder and have the gears on that centre shaft